 Tom brings to the Democracy Fund a background in media research and policy, as well as social media advocacy consulting.
 He led the Media Policy Initiative at the New America Foundation’s Open Technology Institute where he sought to track and influence media efforts at the local, community, and national levels.
 During his time at New America, Tom’s efforts centered on policies that support the open Internet and innovation in media, strengthening independent reporting on issues of public interest, and helping citizens access and engage with high-quality information.
 Prior to this, he was a consultant and analyst focused on leveraging online platforms for knowledge management and building and sustaining advocacy networks.
 Tom also brings more than 14 years of international experience in information technology implementation and organizational change to the Democracy Fund.

 Tom received his bachelor of engineering and economics from the University of Birmingham, England.
-He also holds a master’s of international affairs from the School of International and Public Affairs at Columbia University as well as a master’s of philosophy from Columbia University where he is pursuing a PhD in communications at the Graduate School of Journalism.
+He holds a master’s of international affairs from the School of International and Public Affairs at Columbia University as well as an M. Phil and Ph.D from Columbia University’s Graduate School of Arts and Sciences, where he wrote his dissertation on the future of the public square.
 He serves as board secretary for the Outward Bound Center for Peacebuilding.

 Follow Tom on Twitter @tglaisyer

 Anne Gleich is a Program Assistant at the Democracy Fund, a bipartisan foundation working to ensure that our political system is able to withstand new challenges and deliver on its promise to the American people.
 Focusing on principled leadership and effective governance, Anne supports the Governance Program in its mission to invest in approaches that help our elected leaders deliberate, negotiate, and serve the American people.
 Current grantees of the Governance Program include the Bipartisan Policy Center, the Aspen Institute’s Congressional Program, and the Faith & Politics Institute.